Natalie G. Bergman

 Natalie moved to California as a teenager and earned her B.A. in Political Science and Women’s Studies at UCLA.
 She has trained extensively in the craft of storytelling through UCLA Extension, Script Anatomy, Sundance Collab, Joan Scheckel’s The Method, and the Austin Film Festival’s Ghost Ranch Retreat.

-Her novels, television pilots, and screenplays explore the lives of queer people and women—past and present—whose survival often requires wit, fury, and the willingness to defy expectation.
+Her novels and screenplays explore the lives of queer people and women whose survival often requires wit, fury, and the willingness to defy expectation.
 Whether set in the Gilded Age or the near future, her work is known for its haunting atmosphere, moral urgency, and emotional gut punch.